jnm2/lang-design/Target-typed static member lookup.md

 Point p = origin + new(50, 100);
 ```

 This is done by adding three new conversions: _unary operator target-typing conversion_, _binary operator target-typing conversion_, and _binary cross-operand target-typing conversion_.
-These conversions are not considered better than any existing conversions.
+All existing conversions are better than these new conversions.

 For a unary operator expression such as `~e`, we define a new implicit _unary operator target-typing conversion_ that permits an implicit conversion from the unary operator expression to any type `T` for which there is a conversion-from-expression from `e` to `T`.